pylover/turboguard/README.md

-`turboguard/__init__.py` just contains the Python wrapper arround the C module and force cealnup and initialization using Python's context manager (with syntax).
+`turboguard/__init__.py` just contains the Python wrapper arround the C module and force cealnup and initialization using Python's context manager (the `with` syntax).

 ### What to do after fork:

 #### Setup development environment

-It's highly recommended to create a virtual environment at the first.
+*It's highly recommended to create a virtual environment at the first.*

+Install project in editable mode: `pip install -e ... `

 ```bash
 make env